Elizabeth Griffith is a historian. Her book project is European Slavery from the Fall of Rome to the Rise of the Transatlantic Trade.

 About Elizabeth

 Elizabeth Griffith is an independent scholar whose research has centered on early modern Europe.
-She has presented many papers at academic conferences in the U.S. and Europe, including the Renaissance Society of America, the Medieval Academy of America, and the European Business History Association; has two chapters in academic volumes forthcoming; and works actively with the Medici Archives Program.
-She has also given many adult education lectures, at the Smithsonian and on board Viking Ocean Cruises.
+She has presented many papers at academic conferences in the U.S. and Europe, including the Renaissance Society of America, the Medieval Academy of America, and the European Business History Association; has two chapters and a book review in academic volumes forthcoming; and works actively with the Medici Archives Program.
+She has also given many adult education lectures, at the Smithsonian and on cruise ships.
 In the wake of the Black Lives Matter movement she began doing racial equity consulting work, researching the history of slavery and its aftermath in the United States, as well as the history of Hispanic and Asian Americans.
 Earlier in her career she worked in museums and public broadcasting.
 She received her doctorate from Georgetown University.

-But what about the 1,500 years between the two?
-European Slavery from the Fall of Rome to the Rise of the Transatlantic Trade answers this question.
+European Slavery from the Fall of Rome to the Rise of the Transatlantic Trade

 Slavery in the Roman Empire, and the transatlantic slave trade, are widely known.
 But what about the 1,500 years between the two?
 European Slavery from the Fall of Rome to the Rise of the Transatlantic Trade answers this question.